andreiapps/andreiapps.com/README.md

-This is the official GitHub repository for andreiapps.com.
+This is the official GitHub repository for my website, andreiapps.github.io.
+If you were used to the previous one, andreiapps.com, I don't use it anymore because I though "If GitHub gives me a free website, even if it's a subdomain of github.io, why don't I use it?"